Health-focused Management

 Reducing Medical Costs

 The sickness/accident allowances have been decreasing since fiscal 2015; however, they have slightly increased since fiscal 2018 due to an increase in those suffering from mental health issues.
-Sickness/accident allowances in fiscal 2021 were 73.6% of the fiscal 2008 levels, showing a long-term decrease for cancer and cardiovascular diseases.
-There was also an overall decline in fiscal 2021 when compared to the Mitsui Chemicals Health Insurance Association.
+Sickness/accident allowances in fiscal 2022 were 67% of the fiscal 2008 levels, showing a long-term decrease for cancer and cardiovascular diseases.
+There was also an overall decline in fiscal 2022 when compared to the Mitsui Chemicals Health Insurance Association.

-The level of legally mandated benefits per insured person (medical cost) has slightly risen in 2021 according to both the Mitsui Chemicals Health Insurance Association and the National Federation of Health Insurance Societies, and it is slowly returning to the level before the spread of COVID-19.
-In terms of legally mandated benefits per insured person (medical cost) according to the Mitsui Chemicals Health Insurance Association and the National Federation of Health Insurance Societies, the increase for the Mitsui Chemicals Health Insurance Association is around 50% compared to that of a general health insurance association when the fiscal 2008 level was taken as an index of 100.
+The legal benefit cost (medical care cost) per capita for both Mitsui Chemicals Health Insurance and the National Federation of Health Insurance Societies increased slightly in 2022 from the previous year, returning to the situation before the spread of COVID-19, but the Mitsui Chemicals Health Insurance Association was able to control the rate of increase to about 44% compared to general health insurance associations when the legal benefit cost (medical care cost) per person insured by Mitsui Chemicals Health Insurance and the National Federation of Health Insurance Societies is viewed as an index with fiscal 2008 as 100.
 These show the comprehensive effects of our health management, and we will continue to strengthen measures to promote employee health in the years to come.

 Sick / Accident Allowances